 Next, decorate the Christmas tree with ornaments in the designer color scheme you have selected.
 A designer trick it to use Christmas ornaments that are slightly oversized since they look much better than standard sized ornaments - this is especially important if your tree is taller than 7' tall.
 10 large Christmas ornaments per foot height of tree typically works well.
 Multi-pack Christmas ornaments also work great because they are usually less expensive, but purchase different styles of multi-pack ornaments (different shades of the same color, different shapes, and/or different textures) so not all the ornaments look exactly alike.
 If you already have simple ornament spheres of a standard size, try placing groups of 3 ornaments together as one Christmas ornament cluster and use wire to attach the ornament clusters together.
 You can also use natural elements to decorate you Christmas tree with, such as pine cones, grapevine, feathers, or twigs, or artificial natural elements such as ornaments made to look like birds or butterflies.
 For another designer touch, get 5 to 7 different focal point ornaments that are extremely oversized and will be the first thing people notice when looking at your Christmas tree.
 Focal point ornaments are not always Christmas ornaments, but other Christmas decor that you hang on your tree.
 You can use dolls, wall hangings, toys, and whatever else catches your eye.
 Start by putting your generic ornaments on the tree towards the middle, then put your unique ornaments towards the outside.
 Larger generic ornaments should go towards the bottom and the smaller ones towards the top.
 If you are using multiple colors, start by putting one color on the tree at a time and ensure that each color is equally distributed throughout the tree.
 For added glitz, consider getting a few ornament rotators to show off your most beautiful ornaments (maybe 1 for every foot height of tree).

 Now it is time to decorate your Christmas tree using your family ornaments.
-You can decorate using a craft your child made in school, an ornament from your last vacation, or any other sentimental Christmas ornament.
-Christmas trees should be filled with memories, so consider purchasing a new ornament each year for your Christmas tree to remind you of something special.
+You can decorate using a craft your child made in school, an ornament from your last vacation, or a sentimental Christmas ornament.
+Christmas trees should be filled with memories, so one idea is to purchase a new ornament each year for your Christmas tree to remind you of something special.
 Your yearly ornament could be a small ornament photo frame with a photo of your children with Santa.

 Floral Pick Fix

-If your Christmas tree does not have the full overstuffed designer look that you want, just add about 20 matching textural floral picks that coordinate with your color scheme evenly around your Christmas tree.
+A designer trick is to add about 20 matching textural floral picks (that coordinate with your color scheme) evenly around your Christmas tree if your Christmas tree does not have the full overstuffed designer look that you want.
 You can use floral picks that look like balls, tree branches, curls, or anything you like (probably not more flowers though).
 This is especially helpful when you have your children help decorate the Christmas tree and they leave some holes.

 A tree topper finishes off the Christmas tree decorations.
 The tree topper could be a traditional star, Santa, a fancy designer bow, an angel, or anything else that will top off your tree.
 A current designer trend it to create a large clump of about 5-10 floral picks to be used as a tree topper.
 You can use 2-3 different types of picks in your tree topper.

-For extra professional designer flair, color coordinate your Christmas gift wrap to your Christmas tree's color scheme.
+Another designer trick is to color coordinate your Christmas gift wrap to your Christmas tree's color scheme.
 You can use multiple colors, textures, and patterns of paper and ribbon in your color scheme.
 Simple brown craft paper used as wrapping paper with a fancy bow (or even simple twine) is always a designer favorite.